 The global connected retail market size was estimated at USD 11.17 billion in 2014.
-Technological advancements and increasing numbers of Internet of Things (IoT) applications across retail segment are expected to drive growth of the global connected retail market.
+Technological advancements and increasing numbers of Internet of Things (IoT) applications across the retail segment are expected to drive the growth of the global connected retail market.

 Asia Pacific Connected Retail Market Revenue by Technology, 2012-2022, (USD Million)

 Bluetooth Low Energy (BLE) segment is expected to witness significant growth over the next seven years owing to a surge in installation and usage of the technology.
-BLE transmits less data over shorter distances using much less power than Bluetooth.
+BLE transmits fewer data over shorter distances using much less power than Bluetooth.
 Retail payments and marketing verticals are increasingly using BLE technology leading to improved sales, customer loyalty, and acquisition.
 Although BLE has witnessed growth in customer engagement and marketing, its application is also increasing across contactless payments.

 NFC technology is expected to witness growth at a CAGR of over 22% due to increasing volume of cashless payments in the industry.
 It is gaining popularity due to its security, ease-of-use, and versatility.